-AGE OF HEROES - 9: CRAFTING THE TOOLS OF WAR Takes Strong Arms, Sharp Wits and Keen Eyes
+AGE OF HEROES - 9: TO CRAFT THE TOOLS OF WAR You Need Strong Arms, Sharp Wits And Keen Eyes

 Masters of the arts of weapon-making and mail forging

 Rites were conducted on the completion of special weapons.

 However, as the sagas were often obscured by mysticism, they can not be used as historical reference beyond descriptions of what had been undertaken.

 In Thirik's Saga the forging of the sword Mimming by Volund (Wayland) the smith is described: 'The process takes in the making of the sword, filing it to dust and feeding the dust to the chickens.
 So it is mixed with their food in the droppings.
 The rite is carried out twice before Volund is happy with the outcome'.
 An independent account of the rite by the Rus appears in Arabic writings.
 However, misunderstandings may have crept into all accounts written either by outsiders or by Christians long after the old beliefs were set aside in Scandinavia and Iceland.
 Animal droppings may have been introduced to the process of smithing weapons.
 The traces of nitrates would have given the blades durability.

 The most wished-for element in a ferrous metal weapon is carbon.
 Iron by itself cannot be hardened unless at least 0.2 percent and at most 1 percent carbon enters the process.
 Norse weapon-smiths needed to monitor the quantity of carbon according to how earlier masters achieved the same result.